The Beatles in India: Background

-The Maharishi received considerable media coverage in the West, particularly the United States, where Life magazine devoted a cover article to the TM phenomenon and declared 1968 the "Year of the Guru".
+The Maharishi received considerable media coverage in the West, particularly the United States, where Life devoted a cover article to TM and declared 1968 the "Year of the Guru".
 The mainstream press remained largely suspicious of the Maharishi's motives, however; the British satirical magazine Private Eye nicknamed him "Veririchi Lotsamoney Yogi Bear".
 Lennon defended the Maharishi's requirement that his students donate a week's wages to his organisation, the Spiritual Regeneration Movement, saying that it was "the fairest thing I've heard of".
 Lennon added: "So what if he's commercial?
 We're the most commercial group in the world!"
 The Beatles were nevertheless concerned that the Maharishi appeared to be using their name for self-promotion.
 According to Peter Brown, who temporarily assumed Epstein's role following his death, the Maharishi was negotiating with ABC in the US to make a television special featuring the band.
 In an effort to stop him, Brown twice visited the Maharishi in Malmö, Sweden – on the second occasion with Harrison and McCartney – only for him to "giggle" in response.
 In Brown's description, Harrison defended their teacher, saying: "He's not a modern man.
 He just doesn't understand these things."

 Harrison flew to Bombay in January 1968 to work on the Wonderwall Music soundtrack, expecting the rest of the group to follow shortly.
 When they were delayed he flew back to London.
 The group spent a week in the studio, recording songs for a single that would be released while they were away on their spiritual retreat.
 The B-side, Harrison's "The Inner Light", was mostly recorded in Bombay and featured Indian instrumentation and lyrics espousing meditation as a means to genuine understanding of the world.
 Although it remained unreleased until late 1969, Lennon's "Across the Universe" contained the refrain "Jai Guru Deva", a standard greeting in the Spiritual Regeneration Movement.
 Aside from the celebrity musicians who now endorsed TM, the Maharishi had gained the support of American film star Mia Farrow while in New York City.
 In late January, amid the publicity surrounding her separation from her husband, Frank Sinatra, Farrow accompanied the Maharishi to India in advance of the Beatles' departure from London.